 However, for some crystals, to ensure oscillation and accurate frequency generation, it is necessary to add two small value external capacitors, C1 and C2.
 The exact values of C1 and C2 should be selected in consultation with the crystal or resonator manufacturer's specification.
-The external parallel feedback resistor, $R_P$ , and the pull high resistor, $R_U$ , are required.

-The pin-shared software control bits determine if the XT1/XT2 pins are used for the LXT oscillator or as I/O or other pin-shared functional pins.
+The pin-shared software control bits determine if the XT1/XT2 pins are used for the LXT oscillator or as I/O pins.

-- If the LXT oscillator is not used for any clock source, the XT1/XT2 pins can be used as normal I/O or other pin-shared functional pins. - If the LXT oscillator is used for any clock source, the 32.768 kHz crystal should be connected to the XT1/XT2 pins.
+- If the LXT oscillator is not used for any clock source, the XT1/XT2 pins can be used as normal I/O pins. - If the LXT oscillator is used for any clock source, the 32.768 kHz crystal should be connected to the XT1/XT2 pins.

-For oscillator stability and to minimise the effects of noise and crosstalk, it is important to ensure that the crystal and any associated resistors and capacitors along with interconnecting lines are all located as close to the MCU as possible.
+For oscillator stability and to minimise the effects of noise and crosstalk, it is important to ensure that the crystal and any associated resisters along with interconnecting lines are all located as close to the MCU as possible.

 Note: 1.
-RP, RU, C1 and C2 are required.
-2. Although not shown XT1/XT2 pins have a parasitic capacitance of around 7pF.
+RP, C1 and C2 are required.

+2. Although not shown pins have a parasitic capacitance of around 7pF.